 One incident in particular left me questioning Hellenism, Pontian Greeks, and the loyalty and bond I always assumed existed between the two.

 I'm Pontic Greek, and the history of Asia Minor and Pontus always intrigued me.
-The more I read, the more I learned that the genocide that the Pontic Greeks endured, was also endured by many other Greeks who were living in Ottoman Turkey.
+The more I read, the more I learn that the genocide the Pontic Greeks endured, was also endured by many other Greeks who were living in Ottoman Turkey.
 Greeks from regions such as Smyrna, Cappadocia, Bithynia, Eastern Thrace.... the list goes on; they too were victims of genocide

 I was convinced by reading countless historical news reports and testimonies, both in Greek and English, that the genocide affected all Greeks.
 Everything that happened in Pontus happened to Greeks in other regions, both in time of war and peace, as well as in times of foreign occupation, or not.
 There was no doubt.
 Historians were also now speaking of a Greek Genocide.